HomeGuidesAPI Reference

 Payload limits

-Bulk Create Data Source Records endpoint:
+Bulk Create Data Source Records:

 • Max payload size — 4 MB